Guelph (federal electoral district): History

+Following the 2022 Canadian federal electoral redistribution, the riding will lose the neighbourhoods of University Village, Kortright Hills, Clairfields and Westminster to the new riding of Wellington—Halton Hills North.
+This change will come into effect upon the call of the 2025 Canadian federal election.

 Political geography

 In 2008, the election in Guelph was a four-way one between the NDP, Greens, the Tories and the Liberals, who came out on top.
 The NDP only won a small handful of polls in the centre part of the city, which was also where the Greens did well.
 In fact, the Greens dominated the central part of the city.
 The Tories did well on the fringes of the city, mostly along the northern borders and in the far south of the city.
 The Liberals won the southern and northern and western parts of the city.

 In 2011, despite a Conservative majority that saw the Liberals have their worst result ever, they were able to retain the seat by a larger margin as the substantial Green voteshare fell by almost 15 points.

 In 2015, Liberal voteshare once again rose, to almost 50%.
-In 2019, the Greens made a major comeback to finish in second ahead o the Conservatives with 26%.
+In 2019, the Greens made a major comeback to finish in second ahead of the Conservatives with 26%.
 However, the Liberals retained the seat with a comfortable 15 point margin.